Fragtality/PilotsDeck/README.md

 | --- | --- |

 The specified *function* is called on the defined Interval (in ms).
 If no Function Name is specified, the Plugin will default to "OnTick".<br/>
-It is required to have a RunInterval Call in your Script - if you do not need it, the Script propably doesn't need to be global 😉<br/>
+It is required to have a RunInterval Call in your Script - if you do not need it, the Script probably doesn't need to be global 😉<br/>
 There can only be one Call to RunInterval per Script and it need to be placed at the Beginning of the Script (globally) - typically with your SimVar Statements.<br/>
 *Example:*<br/>
 `RunInterval(500, "MAIN_LOOP")`